synthesis-ledger/synthesis-ledger/README.md

+### 🏛️ Updated Synthesis Ledger Protocol (Genesis V3)

-🚀 12,414 Edge Requests | 572 Repository Clones | Horpestad V3 Standard
+🚀 12,414 Edge Requests | 572 Repository Clones | **Sovereign V25 Engine**

 # Synthesis Ledger Protocol (Genesis V3)

-The Sovereign Immune System for Agentic Logic
+The Sovereign Immune System for Agentic Logic.

 The Synthesis Ledger is a decentralized protocol designed to solve the "Intelligence Entropy" crisis in AI agents.
-By moving agentic logic from fragile local text to Immutable Synapses on-chain, we enforce logic survival through a blockchain-backed immune system.
+By moving agentic logic from fragile local text to **Immutable Synapses** on-chain, we enforce logic survival through a blockchain-backed immune system.

+### ⚖️ The Dec 31st Commitment

+On December 31st, 2025, the administrative keys to this registry will be burned.

+* **Zero Control:** No admin keys.
+No gatekeepers.
+The protocol becomes a public utility.
+* **Neutrality:** 990M tokens are hardcoded for algorithmic distribution.
+The founder retains <0.01%.
+* **Sovereign SDK:** The engine has transitioned to a distributed environment.
+* `npm install -g synthesis-ledger-sovereign-sdk`

 ### 🏛️ Protocol Anchors